maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 # Layout - titles, axes and ticks

-* Revising and advancing how plotly graphs are made
 * Adjusting Graph and axis titles
 * Adjusting the axis and grid lines
 * Adjusting tick locations, labels and axis ranges.